Mini2440 Mini35 Micro2440 Mini6410 Tiny6410 Mini210S Tiny210-SDK Tiny210SDK2-S70 Smart210-SDK

-March 5th.
-If you have been compiling Android variations and other things for Mini210s you may have hit the ECC NAND error problem.
+Older posts: If you have been compiling Android variations and other things for Mini210S you may have hit the ECC NAND error problem.
 Reggie has added a page to our Wiki (Wiki has been eaten by hackers.
 New one soon) that will help a lot.
 It is all about keeping sources and images organized.
 Also, tonight we will start putting items on eBay as "Buy It Now".
-WE have some boards that are a little different.
+We have some boards that are a little different.
 Like Mini6410 with 128M RAM and 256M NAND.
-There are not enought to make it worth a web site page.
+There are not enough to make it worth a web site page.
 They work fine and Linux or other OS's don't care about the difference.
 All the boards that don't fit the OEM quantity specs will go eBay if this works out.

 Feb 15th.
 Whew!
 That was a close one.
 The asteroid missed and most of us are still here.
 CTO Charlie was in Vancouver B.C.
 Thursday and met with the head of FriendlyARM manufacturing and design and his family, who we have not seen in 18 or 20 months.
 Driving up from south of Seattle was a lot easier than flying to China!
 We had a great day filling tables with drawings, PCBs, and tea cups.
 There are some cool things coming this Spring and more ideas than any of us will ever have time for.
 More to come....

-Note that if you read the fine print on other web sites, under U.S. law ARMWorks has no responsibility for a shipment after it is in the hands of a "common carrier", meaning the post office, FedEx, UPS, DHL, etc. But delivery reliability is so high these days that we loose maybe 2 shipmemts a year.
+Note that if you ever read the fine print on other web sites, you know that under U.S. law ARMWorks has no responsibility for a shipment after it is in the hands of a "common carrier", meaning the post office, FedEx, UPS, DHL, etc. But delivery reliability is so high these days that we lose maybe 2 shipments a year.
 There are always some we think are lost and they show up postal return 6 months later, so the total is very small.
 As a result we generally re-ship a missing package if we reach the date for making a claim.
 This can be a long time, like 45 days after shipment.
-Please note also that international shipments via the US Postal service will always indicate they were last in some US city like San Francisco.
-Their tracking system ends when the package leave the US (unless it is Express International and requires a signature - these are often actually delivered by DHL in the EU).
+Please note also that international shipments via the US Postal Service will always indicate they were last in some US city like San Francisco.
+Their tracking system ends when the package leaves the US (unless it is Express International and requires a signature - these are often actually delivered by DHL in the EU).
 We get emails saying "My package is still in San Francisco!
 Why is it not here!"
-And the answer is always that your package LEFT San Francisco on the date listed and is very likely sitting in your country's Customs fascilities.
+And the answer is always that your package LEFT San Francisco on the date listed and is very likely sitting in your country's Customs facilities.

 Meanwhile there are some changes leaking into the Mini210S product line.
 We are moving to 2G SLC NAND with Open Source drivers.
 As a result, the downloads on the FTP server now include images for several versions or combinations of boards, NAND type, and display.
 More on this and a new Debian SD card coming soon.